ros2/spdlog_vendor/QUALITY_DECLARATION.md

 ### ABI Stability Policy [1.v]/[1.vi]

-There is no policy for API stability.
+There is no policy for ABI stability.
 This is not a problem because the `spdlog_vendor` package importing the `spdlog dependency` is using a fixed version, in this case, [1.6.1](https://github.com/gabime/spdlog/releases/tag/v1.6.1).

 ## Change Control Process [2]